 The process for drying fresh flowers can be a bit daunting, especially if you are not familiar with doing so.
-The traditional method for drying flowers is to bundle a batch of flowers and hang them upside down in a ventilated area for a few weeks until completely dry.
-If you don’t have the space or time to wait for your flowers to air dry, then you can instead use flower dry silica gel to dry your flowers more quickly, and often with better results.
+The traditional method for drying flowers is to bundle a batch and hang them upside down in a ventilated area for a few weeks until completely dry.
+If you don’t have the space or time to wait for your flowers to air dry, then you can instead use silica gel to dry them more quickly, and often with better results.

 With assistance from the Sisters at the Community of Jesus in Orleans, Massachusetts, follow these 12 steps to easily dry and preserve your flowers.

 1. Determine the flowers you would like to dry.
 Be sure that the petals are free from liquid water or condensation before beginning the silica gel process.

 2. Place a layer of flower dry silica gel in the bottom of an air-tight container.
 Make sure the layer is at least 1/2" - 1" deep, or otherwise deep enough to hold the stems.